From Abracadabra to Zombies | View All

 Many people believe, however, that as long as they guard themselves against wishful thinking they are unlikely to deceive themselves.
 Actually, if one believes that all one must be on guard against is wishful thinking, then one may be more rather than less liable to self-deception.
 For example, many intelligent people have invested in numerous fraudulent products that promised to save money, the environment, or the world, not because they were guilty of wishful thinking but because they weren't.
 Since they were not guilty of wishful thinking, they felt assured that they were correct in defending their product.
 They could easily see the flaws in critical comments.
-They were adept at finding every weakness in opponents.
+They were adept at finding every weakness in opponents' claims.
 They were sometimes brilliant in defense of their useless devices.
 Their errors were cognitive, not emotional.
 They misinterpreted data.
 They gave full attention to confirmatory data, but were unaware of or oblivious to disconfirmatory data.
 They sometimes were not aware that the way in which they were selecting data made it impossible for contrary data to have a chance to occur.
 They were adept at interpreting data favorably when either the goal or the data itself was ambiguous or vague.
 They were sometimes brilliant in arguing away inconsistent data with ad hoc hypotheses.
 Yet, had they taken the time to design a clear test with proper controls, they could have saved themselves a great deal of money and embarrassment.
 The defenders of the DKL LifeGuard and the many defenders of perpetual motion machines and free energy devices are not necessarily driven by the desire to believe in their magical devices.
 They may simply be the victims of quite ordinary cognitive obstacles to critical thinking.
 Likewise for all those nurses who believe in therapeutic touch and those defenders of facilitated communication, ESP, astrology, biorhythms, crystal power, dowsing, and a host of other notions that seem to have been clearly refuted by the scientific evidence.
 In short, self-deception is not necessarily a weakness of will, but may be a matter of ignorance, laziness, or cognitive incompetence.

 On the other hand, self-deception may not always be a flaw and may even be beneficial at times.
 If we were too brutally honest and objective about our own abilities and about life in general, we might become debilitated by depression.